mlangbehn/app-modernization-helm-lab-iks/README.md

 ## Summary

 With even small simple apps requiring multiple Kubernetes objects,  Helm charts greatly simplify the process of distributing and updating your Kubernetes based apps.
 Helm repos allow you to distribute your Helm charts via HTTP, further simplifying the process of distributing and deploying your apps.

+Continue on to the next lab, [building a CI/CD pipeline in Jenkins](https://github.com/odrodrig/app-modernization-cicd-lab-iks).